vEonz121/rpyc/README.md

   print(f"Someone disconnected from {FoldService.ALIASES[0]} Service!")
 ```

-When a client disconnects to a service, the service will print a message.
+When a client disconnects from the service, the service will print a message.

 Server Output: `Someone disconnected to FOLD2 Service!`